On-campus ITAP Hosts

 - Availability of departmental resources (i.e., hardware, software, work space, your time, etc.) to accommodate hosting an intern

-- Internship with scope and scale (year-long internships have priority over semester-long projects)
+- Internship with scope and scale (Note: Year-long internships have priority over semester-long projects)

 - Breadth and depth of impact to the University community and University strategic objectives